Department of Veteran Affairs Medical Center

 Department of Veteran Affairs Medical Center - Battle Creek, MI

 Department Of Veteran Affairs Medical Center is a detox and addiction treatment facility located at 5500 Armstrong Road in the 49037 zip code of Battle Creek, MI.
-As a detox center, it offers alcohol detox and opioid detox.
-Department Of Veteran Affairs Medical Center is run by the U. S. Department of Veterans Affairs.
-Department Of Veteran Affairs Medical Center offers treatment to people with trauma and veterans.
-It accepts men and women into their treatment and detox program.
+As a detox center, it offers opioid detox and alcohol detox.
+The treatment program at Department Of Veteran Affairs Medical Center includes regular outpatient treatment, outpatient methadone/suboxone treatment and long term inpatient treatment.
+Department Of Veteran Affairs Medical Center offers treatment to veterans and people with trauma.
+It accepts women and men into their treatment and detox program.

 Address: 5500 Armstrong Road, Battle Creek, MI 49037